 - Custom libraries reused across many core domains.
 Technical in-house frameworks are a good example.

 - Features that are so basic in your industry that everyone takes them for granted.
 Configuration or administration often fall here.

-You cannot reuse existing code for your supportive areas.
+You cannot reuse existing code for your supportive contexts.
 You don’t want to focus on them either!
-Here some strategies experts recommend about supportive areas:
+Here are some strategies experts recommend about supportive contexts:

 - outsource them

 - or apply looser quality rules in this code

 Here is a post by Jonathan Olivier if you want to learn more about these 3 kinds of bounded contexts.

 This activity goes after all the DDD Event Storming steps I presented in the previous posts.
 The design board should now look something like that: